BitcoinDesign/Guide/guide/payments/request.md

 ## Single-use payment requests

 The most common way bitcoin is requested today is in the form of single-use payment requests.
 For Lightning, a standard [BOLT11](https://github.com/lightning/bolts/blob/master/11-payment-encoding.md) invoice is used.
 For on-chain, [addresses of various types]({{ "/guide/glossary/address/" | relative_url }}) are used.
-Addresses can be reused though this is not advised due to privacy concerns. single-use invoices and addresses need to be easily and conveniently generated within a wallet application.
+Addresses can be reused though this is not advised due to [privacy concerns]({{ "/guide/payments/privacy/#generate-a-new-address-for-each-payment" | relative_url }}).
+Single-use invoices and addresses need to be easily and conveniently generated within a wallet application.

 ### Amount